djc5627/CompendiumWeb/docs/Birds/Water Bird/Loon/Common Loon.md

 ---------------------------------------------------------------
 ## Notes

 First seen at Cape May during Osprey Boat Tour.
-Their eerie calls are often uses as a sound effect in horror movies.
+Their eerie calls are often used as a sound effect in horror movies.
 Powerful, agile divers that catch small fish in fast underwater chases.

 ---------------------------------------------------------------
 ## Sightings